Allie251B/contact-saver/README.md

 Enter the Freshdesk subdomain: quickbase-task
 ```

 3. If succesful a contact will be created/updated and added to the database and Flashdesk.
-If not a proper error messege will be displayed.
+If not a proper error message will be displayed.

 ---